Ministry of Magic: Department of Magical Law Enforcement

 The Department of Magical Law Enforcement is a combination of police and justice facilities.
 It is located on the second level of the Ministry of Magic.
-Bartemius Crouch Sr. once headed the department, prior to the first book.
+Bartemius Crouch once headed the department, prior to the first book.
 At the beginning of the series, it is headed by Amelia Bones, who is replaced by Pius Thicknesse after Voldemort murders her.
 Thicknesse is replaced by Corban Yaxley after Voldemort has Thicknesse appointed the puppet Minister for his regime.
-By the events of Cursed Child, Harry Potter has become its head.
+By the events of Harry Potter and the Cursed Child, Harry Potter has become its head.

-According to Rowling, this is the department that Hermione Granger joins, after the events of the seventh book, transferring from the Department for the Regulation and Control of Magical Creatures, where she began her post-Hogwarts career.
+According to Rowling, this is the department that Hermione joins, after the events of the seventh book, transferring from the Department for the Regulation and Control of Magical Creatures, where she began her post-Hogwarts career.

 Auror Office

-The Ministry employs aurors to pursue and apprehend Dark wizards.
-According to Minerva McGonagall, the Auror Office takes in new recruits with a minimum of 5 N.E.W.T.s (with marks no lower than "Exceeds Expectations").
-She suggests that Potions, Defence Against the Dark Arts, Transfiguration, Charms, and Herbology N.E.W.T.s are the most appropriate subjects for someone who aspires to gain admission to the training program.
+The Ministry employs Aurors to pursue and apprehend Dark wizards.
 A potential recruit also has to pass "a series of character and aptitude tests."
 Nymphadora Tonks mentions that the program's courses of study include "Concealment and Disguise" and "Stealth and Tracking," and that the training is hard to pass with high marks.